-While the Australian Targa Championship is committed to providing a fantastic experience for its competitors, it is also committed to benefiting the broader community.
+While Targa Tasmania is committed to providing a fantastic experience for its competitors, it is also committed to benefiting the broader community.

-Targa events bring millions of dollars into Tasmania, South Australia and Victoria each year.
+Targa events bring millions of dollars into Tasmania and Victoria each year.
 The events are deliberately designed to benefit small towns and regional areas, with planned rest stops where crews spend on accommodation, fuel and food.
 Interstate and capital city spectators are also drawn into these regions, providing a boost to local tourism.